johaGL/old_version_tracegroomer/README.md

 All the other options do have effect: those related to internal standard, amount of material, and isotopologues.

+### Users having VIB results

+As shown in the example 'toy2' [here](examples/toy2/), give the names of the sheets that are present in your excel file coherently.

+Our pipeline performs, by default:
+- the subtraction of the means of the blanks across all metabolites' abundance for each sample.
+- seting to NaN the values of abundance that are under the limit of detection (LOD).
+- excluding metabolites whose abundance values across all samples are under LOD (excluded then from all tables by default).
+- stomping fractions values to be comprised between 0 and 1 (some negative and some superior to 1 values can occur after )

+You can modify all those options depending on your needs, they appear as 'optional arguments' in the help menu.

 ### Users having generic data